-Located between Malabar Headland National Park to the south and Jack Vanney Memorial Parl, Mahon Pool and a rocky headland to the north, the beach is popular with families who are drawn to the beach's picnic areas, shaded playgrounds and safe rock pools.
+Located between Malabar Headland National Park to the south and Jack Vanney Memorial Park to the north, the beach is popular with families who are drawn to the beach's picnic areas, shaded playgrounds and safe rock pools.
 The Bay Hotel is nearby as well as surf shops and cafés.

-This is the best surfing beach in the eastern suburbs, popular with experienced surfers who enjoy the consistent reef and beach breaks.
+Maroubra Beach is the best surfing beach in the eastern suburbs, popular with experienced surfers who enjoy the consistent reef and beach breaks.
 A decent swell brings three or four beach breaks to life, and on a happening day, board-riders are spread along the length of the beach.
-The reef at the south end creates Maroubra's premium wave, which on a south swell and with a southwest breeze, breaks as a classic barrelling right-hander.
+If you want to try your hand at learning to surf, try Sydney Safe Surf Schools.

 The beach and parklands are also used for picnics, playing, fishing, walking and jogging while the Maroubra Skate Park and innovative playground for kids are nearby.
 From dawn, board-riders grace the waves at Maroubra.